TL;DR; Screenshot#

 property may no longer work:

-However, some font may able to get bolded (or italic( effect throught the by browser through “artificailly simulated bold effect” approach, this is known as “faux bold”.
+However, some fonts may be able to get bolded (or italic) effects through the browser using “artificially simulated bold effect” approach, this is known as “faux bold”.
 The on/off of this emulation of effects can be controlled through the font-synthesis

 But please note that

-- This simulated font will likely be different to the native provided font, see below:
+- This simulated font will likely be different from the native provided font, see below:

-- Different browser may use slightly different emulation strategies for faux fonts , see below:
+- Different browsers may use slightly different emulation strategies for faux fonts, see below:

 (source: https://stackoverflow.com/questions/79683438/different-behaviour-edge-and-chrome-with-font-weight)